SaiyamBabbar/mediondemand/Installation.md

 4. **Email sending issues**:
    - Check the email configuration in the `.env` file.

+Code Structure & Best Practices

+Modular Architecture

+Separation of concerns between frontend and backend Component-based frontend structure
+MVC pattern for backend organization

+Clean Code Practices

+Consistent naming conventions
+Proper error handling
+Comprehensive documentation
+Security best practices

+Version Control Best Practices

+Meaningful commit messages
+Feature branching workflow
+Regular commits with clear purposes
    - If using Gmail, enable "Less secure app access" or use an app password.

-5. **AWS S3 errors**:
    - Verify the AWS credentials and bucket name in the `.env` file.
    - Ensure the bucket has the appropriate permissions.